-This is the main source of information during Oslo Summer School.
-The office is located just next to where you registered Monday morning, in the Eilert Sundts hus (Faculty of Social Science).
+- This is the main source of information during the course week.
+The office is located in the Eilert Sundts building, on the ground floor.
 Opening hours from 09.00 to 15.00, Monday to Friday.

 Opening Hours - University of Oslo in the summer